Shehu Shagari: Federal Capital Territory

-Prior to Shagari's presidency, Abuja city was merely a virgin land with no development.
-Shehu Shagari laid the first infrastructure of the new city, the first of which is the road from Suleja to the site of capital city.
+Prior to Shagari's presidency, Abuja was merely a virgin land with no development.
+Shehu Shagari laid the first infrastructure of the new city, the first of which is the road from Suleja to the site of the capital.
 Other infrastructures include electricity, waters, and roads.

 The Usman Dam was built in 1980, which was mean to meet the water needs of the future city.
-The city was also connected to the National grid during that time.
-A new airport runaway was also put in place which is now improved and upgraded as Nnamdi Azikiwe International Airport.
+The city was also connected to the national grid during that time.
+A new airport runway was also put in place which is now improved and upgraded as Nnamdi Azikiwe International Airport.
 Other infrastructures include 5,000 housing for federal workers, a statehouse secretariate and a presidential guest house (Aguda House), Statehouse, National Assembly and National Mosques were also being built, 3 five star hotels, schools, hospitals, other constructions and some major road to into the city were in the works during the Shagari administration.